Morocco 2026 FIFA World Cup bid: Concerns, criticism and controversies

 In FIFA's evaluation report of the two bids, Morocco's bid was rated as being "high risk" for the organisation, compared with the other bid being labelled as low risk.
 The three categories with the worst scores were: stadiums, accommodation and transportation, which are the most important parts of any bid for the World Cup.
 The overall bid scored 275 out of 500 points, significantly lower than the 402 scored by the other bid.

-In Morocco's previous World Cup bids, it was discovered that in two of those instances, the country tried to bribe voting officials.
+In Morocco's previous World Cup bids, it was discovered that in two of those instances, the country's stakeholders tried to bribe voting officials.
 FIFA issued an integrity warning to the Moroccan bid in January 2018.
 The general secretary of FIFA Fatma Samoura warned voters in a letter "not to accept any technical or development support which may unduly affect the integrity of the bidding procedure".
 Moroccan bid officials had at one point discussed a formal relationship with the Confederation of African Football (CAF) which would allow for training camps and other development activities for countries on the continent.

 The aforementioned Samoura was referred to FIFA's ethics committee after it was discovered she had familial links to El Hadji Diouf, an ambassador of the bid.
 There was a complaint that deemed this relationship to be a conflict of interest.

 The transportation plans put forward by the bid team were rated as being of high risk for FIFA.
 Out of all the sections of the bid that were scored, the transportation section received the lowest at 2.1 out of 5.
 Concerns were raised over the dependence of just one airport for most of the flights (in Casablanca) and the lack of transportation links within cities and stadiums.
 According to FIFA, the bid relied on high cost infrastructure across all modes of transportation in a shorter amount of time.

 The Moroccan bid would have needed to spend about US$16 billion in upgrades to stadiums, building new stadiums and infrastructure.
 This represented about 16% of the country's GDP (US$100 billion).
 This was compared with only 6% for public health.
 Increased spending for the World Cup, while social services receiving cuts caused a lot of protests during the last World Cup held in 2014 in Brazil.
 There were no legacy plans for all the newly built stadiums.
 This was in contrast to the North American bid, which exclusively used existing stadiums and did not require any of the host countries to take on debt.